 When you’re far away from home for a long time, you sometimes need a bit of familiar comfort food.
-Nothing brings back memories like smell and taste and meat pies fit both of those bills for Aussie expats.
+Nothing brings back memories like smell and taste.
+And Aussie meat pies fit both of those bills for Australian expats.

 But they can be a little difficult to find in the US, depending on where you live and how much income you have at your disposal.